-Homeowners often ask us “how long do garage door openers last?”.
-That answer can vary but I want to give some context before we jump into the answer.
+Homeowners often ask us how long garage door openers last.
+The life span varies, but I want to give some context before we jump into the specifics.
 Most everything on a garage door including the motor is measured by cycle life.
 A cycle is a full open and close of the garage door.
-The more you open and close your garage door the shorter the life it will be.
-These days homeowners enter through their garage door instead of their front door.
-I’ve found that there are a few current garage door opener manufacturers that tend to last longer than others.
-For example, Liftmaster has an excellent reputation due to the low maintenance and long lasting opener.
-There is another variable to this as well.
-The installation.
-Yes, a great motor can live a short life if it isn’t installed properly or if the springs aren’t performing properly.
-The springs are the counter balance system for the garage door.
-It does the heavy lifting.
-The motor is to guide the door through the tracks.
+The more you open and close your garage door, the shorter the life of your garage door opener will be.
+However, in recent years homeowners have been entering through their garage door more often than using their front door, quickening that life cycle.
+During my time owning Aaron Overhead Doors, I’ve found that there are a few current garage door opener manufacturers that tend to last longer than others.
+For example, the LiftMaster opener has an excellent reputation due to its low maintenance and long lasting qualities.
+Another variable to consider when determining the life span of your garage door opener is the installation.
+Even a great motor can live a short life if it isn’t installed properly or if the springs aren’t performing properly.
+This is because the springs are the counter balance system for the garage door, doing the heavy lifting, while the motor guides the door through the tracks.

-So, the questions again is: how long do garage door openers last?
-My answer is this: We see LiftMasters last between 15 – 20 years.
-However, thats in excellent conditions.
+So, the question was this: How long do garage door openers last?
+We see LiftMasters last between 15 – 20 years.
+However, that’s in excellent conditions.
 Anything less than excellent conditions can reduce the life to 8 – 12 years.
 The average cost of a garage door opener installed by a professional is around $500.
-We recommend belt drive openers for this type of expectations on life expectancy.
+We recommend belt drive openers for these types of expectations on life expectancy.